The Spitalfields Roundels: History Embedded In The Pavement

 The commission from Bethnal Green City Challenge (1995) was for 25 bronze roundels around historic Spitalfields sites.
 Designed by Keith Bowler who lives in nearby Wilkes Street.

+I spend a lot of time in Spitalfields (it’s one of my favourite places to lead guided tours!)
 But of the 25, I’ve only managed to find 12 dotted around Spitalfields.
 Bowler confessed that two were mistakenly placed in City of London territory so had to be removed, others have been pilfered or covered by an overzealous Tower Hamlets Council.

 Remaining Spitalfields Roundels